 Here’s a look at which parts of your policy you can expect to join you on vacation and how you might want to supplement the gaps.

-The personal liability portion of your homeowners insurance covers you if your actions cause physical injury or property damage to someone else.
-But what many homeowners may not realize is that liability protection usually follows the homeowner.
+The personal liability portion of your homeowners' insurance covers you if your actions cause physical injury or property damage to someone else.
+However, what many homeowners may not realize is that liability protection usually follows the homeowner.
 So if you’re at a friend’s house and knock over a thousand-dollar vase while reenacting your horseshoe throw, your policy may cover the cost to replace it.

 Similarly, if you’re renting a beach house with your family and cause damage there, your personal liability coverage may offer protection.
 Keep in mind, though, that every policy is a little different.
 If you’re curious about the limits of your policy, read the fine print or talk to your agent.

 Medical expenses coverage can pay the costs if someone is injured on your property and requires immediate medical treatment.
 Its limits are typically much lower than personal liability limits – usually just a few thousand dollars.
-The goal of this particular coverage is to ensure injured parties get treatment when they need it so they don’t sue you down the line.
+The goal of this particular coverage is to reimburse medical bills for the people injured on your property, according to your policy terms and limits.

 Again, the details depend on the language in your policy.
 Check to see whether you’re protected on the road.